chicio/ID3TagEditor/README.md

 In addition, ID3TagEditor supports the following iTunes unofficial frames:

-* `iTunesGrouping`, available only for ID3 v2.3/v2.4
+* `.iTunesGrouping`, available only for ID3 v2.3/v2.4
-* `iTunesMovementName`, available only for ID3 v2.3/v2.4
+* `.iTunesMovementName`, available only for ID3 v2.3/v2.4
-* `iTunesMovementIndex`, available only for ID3 v2.3/v2.4
+* `.iTunesMovementIndex`, available only for ID3 v2.3/v2.4
-* `iTunesMovementCount`, available only for ID3 v2.3/v2.4
+* `.iTunesMovementCount`, available only for ID3 v2.3/v2.4
-* `iTunesPodcastCategory`, available only for ID3 v2.3/v2.4
+* `.iTunesPodcastCategory`, available only for ID3 v2.3/v2.4
-* `iTunesPodcastDescription`, available only for ID3 v2.3/v2.4
+* `.iTunesPodcastDescription`, available only for ID3 v2.3/v2.4
-* `iTunesPodcastID`, available only for ID3 v2.3/v2.4
+* `.iTunesPodcastID`, available only for ID3 v2.3/v2.4
-* `iTunesPodcastKeyword`, available only for ID3 v2.3/v2.4
+* `.iTunesPodcastKeyword`, available only for ID3 v2.3/v2.4

 All frames are encoded/formatted following the specification:
 * text frames (frames with identifier starting with a capital T) uses UTF-16 to encode text